Firedrake/icinga2-api-client/README.md

 icy-downtime -d -m "Users are boring" HOSTA HOSTB

-For a different duration, append XhYmZs for hours, minutes and seconds (not all elements are needed).
+For a different duration, append WdXhYmZs for days. hours, minutes and seconds (not all elements are needed).

 Remove downtimes on HOSTA and HOSTB: